-Students who leave the University and are later readmitted may receive financial aid as long as they have completed the financial aid application process by the deadline, continue to be eligible for aid, and meet the Satisfactory Academic Progress requirements (see page 11).
+Students who leave the University and are later readmitted may receive financial aid as long as they have completed the financial aid application process by the deadline, continue to be eligible for aid, and meet the Satisfactory Academic Progress requirements (page 13).

 Note that institutional aid is available to students through their eighth semester of enrollment (prorated for transfer students).
 Contact the Office of Financial Aid at least six months before the expected date of return to initiate the process.

-Frequently Asked Questions Regarding Financial Aid Packages
+Frequently Asked Questions

+Regarding Financial Aid Packages

-Q: Another school offered me a better financial aid package.
+G: Another school offered me a better financial aid package.
 Will the University of Richmond change its offer to match it?

-- A: Prospective students who receive multiple offers of admission and financial aid may see variations in the aid packages.
-Such variations in aid packages may be caused by several factors: - Costs will vary from school to school.
-Thus, eligibility for need-based aid will vary from school to school.
-This can affect the amount of needbased financial aid offered. - Students may have provided corrections to financial information to one school but not to others.
-Make sure that all schools are using accurate information. - Schools determine eligibility for need-based financial assistance in different ways.
-Thus, the Expected Family Contribution for the same student may vary from school to school. - Students may receive merit-based aid from one school, but not from another.
-Allocation of merit-based aid is determined by the criteria of the merit scholarship program and by the competitiveness of the school and its applicants.
-Thus, even though you are a very good student, you may be a stronger applicant for merit assistance at one school than at another. - The level of available financial aid resources varies from school to school. - Some schools will include parent PLUS loans and/ or private loans in their aid packages.
-While we don't include such loans in our aid package, these loans are available to help students with expenses at Richmond.
+- A: Admitted students who receive multiple offers of admission and financial aid may see variations in the aid packages.
+Several factors cause these variations: - Costs vary from school to school, thus eligibility for need-based aid varies from school to school.
+This can affect the amount of need-based financial aid offered. - Schools determine eligibility for need-based financial assistance in different ways, thus the Expected Family Contribution for the same student may vary from school to school. - Students may receive merit-based aid from one school, but not from another.
+Allocation of meritbased aid is determined by each school's policy, the criteria of the merit scholarship program, and by the competitiveness of the school and its applicants.
+You may be a stronger candidate for merit awards at one school than at another. - The level of available financial aid resources varies from school to school.
+UR is one of very few schools able to meet full demonstrated need. - Some schools include parent PLUS loans and/or private loans in their aid packages.
+While we don't include these loans in our offers, these loans are available at Richmond.
 There is also an installment payment plan.
 Please ask us for more information.

 Students should make us aware of any corrections to the information provided on the need-based financial aid applications as this may cause a revision to eligibility and thus, to the need-based aid package.
-We will not, however, change the amount or type of the award simply to match offers from other schools.
+We do not, however, change the amount or type of the award to match offers from other schools.

 When comparing aid packages from different schools, it is useful to determine the actual cost that will be incurred to attend each school.
-Entering students should refer to the Cost and Comparison Worksheet, included with the award notification.
-It will help students compare aid packages from various schools.
 Ultimately, it is important to understand the final cost to attend.

 - Q: I received a scholarship from my high school, civic organization, or other organization.
-How will this scholarship affect the financial aid package from the University of Richmond? - A: At Richmond, such scholarships received by a student will first replace the Self-Help portion of the need-based financial aid package.
-However, once this portion of the package is fully replaced, Richmond will reduce need-based grants and scholarships in order to keep the total financial aid amount from exceeding demonstrated need.
-Financial aid regulations prevent a student who is receiving any need-based aid from receiving aid (from all sources) in excess of their demonstrated eligibility for needbased aid.
+How will this scholarship affect the financial aid package from the University of Richmond? - A: At Richmond, such scholarships first replace the Self-Help portion of the need-based financial aid package.
+Once this portion of the package is fully replaced, Richmond will reduce need-based grants and scholarships to keep the total financial aid amount from exceeding demonstrated need.